drone-plugins/drone-bintray/DOCS.md

-# Drone Bintray Plugin
 Use the Bintray plugin to publish one or more packages to a Bintray repository.

-## Parameters

 You must supply the following parameters in a **bintray** subsection of the .drone.yml **publish** section.

 Parameter | Description
 --------- | -----------